 What You Can Do with an Integrative Mental Health Specialization

-Consumers today are demanding alternatives to mainstream biomedical psychiatric and mental health care.
+Today's consumers demand alternatives to mainstream biomedical psychiatric and mental health care.
 Pharmacotherapies are often a necessary component of treatment, yet many persons suffer adverse medication effects, or a failure of medication to produce sufficient relief from mental and emotional disorders.
-Long term many patients do not adhere to medication therapies.
+Many patients do not adhere to medication therapies over the long-term.
 The addition of evidence-based behavioral, nutritional, and spiritual/transpersonal interventions can supplement and sometimes replace medication regimens for individuals with acute and chronic mental health disorders.

-Students enrolled in the IMH specialization can earn nationally recognized certificates in clinical hypnosis, biofeedback, and health and wellness coaching, further adding to their toolbox of evidence-based skills in demand in health care today.
+Students enrolled in the IMH specialization can earn nationally recognized certificates in clinical hypnosis, biofeedback, and health and wellness coaching, further adding to the toolbox of evidence-based skills in demand in healthcare today.
 They also can acquire the knowledge and skills for work in chronic pain, palliative care, and integrative hospice services, areas where integrative approaches have been demonstrated to be clinically effective.